sdysch/diabetes-ml/README.md

 	* after a _large_ bolus
 * Can we use these factors to predict a low/high?
 	* Define thresholds for these
+* Low/high prediction, based on BG readings for last 30 mins?